percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/installation/docker.rst

 .. rubric:: Scope of this section

-`Docker` containers offer a range of different options effectively allowing to create quite complex setup.
-This section demonstrates how to backup data on a Percona Server for MySQL running in another `Docker` container.
+This section demonstrates how to backup data on a Percona Server for MySQL running in another Dockers container.

-Installing `Docker`
+Installing Docker
 ================================================================================

-Your operating system may already provide a package for |cmd.docker|.
-However, the versions of `Docker` provided by your operating system are likely to be outdated.
+Your operating system may already provide a package for *docker*.
+However, the versions of Docker provided by your operating system are likely to be outdated.

-Use the installation instructions for your operating system available from the `Docker` site to set up the latest version of |cmd.docker|.
+Use the installation instructions for your operating system available from the Docker site to set up the latest version of *docker*.

 .. seealso::

-   `Docker` Documentation:
+   Docker Documentation:
       - `How to use Docker <https://docs.docker.com/>`_
       - `Installing <https://docs.docker.com/get-docker/>`_
       - `Getting started <https://docs.docker.com/get-started/>`_